 Texas Standard Electronic Transaction Guides

 Information on each Texas Standard Electronic Transaction (Texas SET) used by the competitive retail electric market is available in this section.
-Find implementation guides, business processes for transactions and Texas SET proposed and adopted changes.
+Find implementation guides, retail market processes for transactions and Texas SET proposed and adopted changes.

-Texas SET Issue Submission Process

-The process for submitting new Texas SET issues is detailed in the Texas SET Working Group Procedures (found on the Texas SET Working Group page).
-An issue approved by the working group will be captured in a change control if the issue requires a change to a Texas SET Implementation Guide.

-Use the Texas SET Issue Form below to submit an issue for consideration.
-Completed forms should be submitted to the leadership of the Texas SET Working Group.

 In This Section